Kseniyapl/Kseniyapl/README.md

 🌱 I’m currently learning algorithms <br>
 💬 Ask me about living in Florida! <br>
 📫 How to reach me: https://www.linkedin.com/in/kseniya-platonava/ <br>
-⚡ Fun fact: I am quite great at wakeboarding and I can drive a boat! <br>
+⚡ Fun fact: I am quite good at wakeboarding and I can drive a boat! <br>